xuanfengzu/Chat-Pandas/README.md

 Also, Chat-Pandas has a frontend by streamlit that allows you to interact with your data in a more intuitive way.

 ### diary
+- 2024-12-15 The second version of Chat-Pandas has been released.
+In this version, we have implemented the ability to visualize the data in a simple form to implement EDA, and added a page for autogluon's regression.
 - 2024-12-9 The first version of Chat-Pandas has been released.
 In this version, we have implemented the basic functionality of Chat-Pandas, including the ability to query data from a single dataframe.
 For the frontend, I have implemented a simple interface using __streamlit__.
 This version only allows you to do the change of the dataframe itself.
 In the later future, I would like to add the support of data-fitting with sklearn and data visualization with seaborn.

 ### login